-It can be difficult to manage a cat's weight in multi-cat households - any household with more than one cat.
+It can be difficult to manage your cat's weight in a household with more than one cat.
 Some cats will happily finish anything the others do not appear to want.
-Feeding the overweight cat in a separate room can give the other cats in the household some time to eat.
-Any leftover food should be removed before the overweight cat is let out of the room so that it can't be finished off.

-Providing the overweight cat with a toy that slowly releases food can help to increase the amount of time they spend eating and give them a little exercise.
-Alternatively, food can be placed inside cardboard boxes with holes cut in the side that are large enough for all cats to fit through except for the overweight cat - this allows the other cats in the house to eat whenever they wish.
-They will need to be shown the new location of their food.
-Microchip pet feeders are available that restrict access to food to specific cats - linked to their unique microchips.
+- Feeding the overweight cat in a separate room can give the other cats in the household some time to eat - Remove any leftover food before the overweight cat is let out of the room so that leftovers can't be finished off - Food can be placed inside cardboard boxes with holes cut in the side that are large enough for all cats to fit through except for the overweight cat.
+This allows the other cats in the house to eat whenever they wish - Provide the overweight cat with a toy that slowly releases food.
+This can help to increase the amount of time they spend eating and give them a little exercise.
+Use some of their daily portion of food so they are not getting additional calories.
+Introduce this gradually to avoid frustration.
+They will need to be shown the new location of their food - Microchip pet feeders are available that restrict access to food to specific cats, linked to their unique microchips

-Cats living in the wild are generally solitary and aren't used to living in social groups like dogs, so it can be stressful for cats to live together, even if they are siblings.
-Long term stress in some cats can lead to them overeating, while others may lose weight.
-For more information on multi-cat households, see Cats Protection's Essential Guide: Cats living together.
+Cats living in the wild are generally solitary and aren't used to living in social groups like dogs.
+This means it can be stressful for cats to live together, even if they are siblings.
+Long-term stress in some cats can lead to them overeating, while others may lose weight.
+For more information on multi-cat households, see cats.org.uk/other-cats

 It is hard to notice weight loss or weight gain in a cat that you see every day so it is a good idea to weigh your cat regularly.
-Most cats will not sit still on a scale, so weigh a carrying box or yourself, then weigh your cat in the box or while you are holding it and subtract the excess weight to get that of the cat.
+Scales designed for pets can be purchased online; these will be more accurate than human scales.
+Cats may sit on a blanket or in a box upon these scales, the weight of this can then be deducted.
+Cats can also be trained to stand on the scales using positive rewards and treats.
 Many vet practices offer weight clinics, where they can regularly weigh your cat using special pet weighing scales.

-Because exercise is such an important part of weight control, indoor cats are particularly prone to obesity and it can be a manifestation of stress.
-It can be useful to look at your obese cat's lifestyle, its environment and placement of resources, as well as its diet.
-For more information, see Cats Protection's Essential Guides: Caring for your cat and Indoor and outdoor cats.
+Because exercise is such an important part of weight control, indoor cats are particularly prone to obesity.
+Being overweight can be an indicator of stress.
+It can be useful to look at your obese cat's lifestyle, their environment and placement of essential items, as well as their diet.
+For more information, see cats.org.uk/home-and-environment